About the Partnership for Prescription Assistance®

 Will assistance programs cover my medical devices?

 The Partnership for Prescription Assistance does include programs that provide assistance for devices and other health care necessities, such as hearing aids and service dogs.
-Please review our participating programs to see if your device is included, and follow the PPA on Twitter and Facebook for updates regarding newly added assistance programs.
+Please review our participating programs to see if your device is included, and follow PPA on Twitter and Facebook for updates regarding newly added assistance programs.

 Who do I talk to about program availability?